 60 Best Museums in Amsterdam

-This post provides details about all the best museums to visit in Amsterdam, including information about ticket prices and how to save money on admission.
+This post provides details about all the best museums in Amsterdam, including information about ticket prices and how to save money on admission.

-We’ve organized all of the museums based on the subject or topic on which they focus.
+We’ve organized this list of museums in Amsterdam based on the subject or topic on which they focus.

 Arts & Architecture Museums